 - a.
-Membership two students from each class - b.
+Membership -One representative from the class officers of each class. - b.
 Voting each member has voting privileges - c.
 Function provides a means for incorporating student opinion into the formulation of School policies. - d.
 Responsibility report pertinent information to class members at the following class meeting and submit highlighted minutes to the Class Secretary.